 Use appropriate means, such as a cleanout bucket or air lift, to clean the bottom of the excavation of all shafts.
 Promptly notify the Engineer when unexpected obstructions are encountered.

 A. Dry Construction Method.
-Use the dry construction method only at sites where the groundwater table and site conditions are suitable to allow construction of the shaft in a relatively dry excavation, and where the sides and bottom of the shaft remain stable without any caving, sloughing, or swelling and may be visually inspected before placing the concrete.
-The dry method consists of excavating the drilled shaft hole, removing accumulated water, and loose material from the excavation, and placing the shaft concrete in a relatively dry excavation.
-The rate of flow of water into the hole should not be more than 12 inches (300 mm) within a 1-hour period.
-Do not place the initial concrete if there is more than 3 inches (75 mm) of water in the bottom of the hole.
+Use the dry construction method only at sites where the groundwater and site conditions are suitable to allow construction of the shaft in a relatively dry excavation, and where the sides and bottom of the shaft remain stable without any caving, sloughing, or swelling and may be visually inspected before placing the concrete.
+The dry method consists of excavating the drilled shaft hole, removing accumulated water and loose material from the excavation, and placing the shaft concrete in a relatively dry excavation.
+The rate of flow of water into the hole should not be more than 12 inches within a 1-hour period.
+Do not place the initial concrete if there is more than 3 inches of water in the bottom of the hole.

 B. Wet Construction Method.
 Use the wet construction method at sites where a dry excavation cannot be maintained for placement of the shaft concrete.
-The wet method consists of using water or slurry to contain seepage and groundwater movement and placing concrete using a tremie or concrete pump.
+The wet method consists of using water or slurry to contain groundwater flow and placing concrete using a tremie or concrete pump.
 Additionally, use this method to maintain stability of the hole perimeter while advancing the excavation to its final depth, placing the reinforcing cage, and placing the shaft concrete.
 This method also consists of de-sanding and cleaning the slurry.
-For drilled shafts that are not socketed into the bedrock and during drilling operations, maintain a water or slurry fluid elevation inside the shaft excavation higher than the static water table.
+For drilled shafts that are not full length cased during drilling operations, maintain a water or slurry fluid elevation inside the shaft excavation higher than the highest ground water encountered during construction and adaqueute to prevent ground water inflow.
 Unless demonstrated to the Engineer’s satisfaction that the surface casing is not required, provide temporary surface casings to aid shaft alignment and position and to prevent sloughing of the top of the shaft excavation.
 Extend surface casings from the ground surface to a point in the shaft excavation where sloughing of the surrounding soil does not occur.

 C. Temporary Casing Construction Method.
 Use the temporary casing construction method when the stability of the excavated hole and/or the effects of groundwater must be controlled.
 Remove temporary casings while the concrete remains workable.
-As the casing is being withdrawn, maintain a 5 foot (1.5 m) minimum head of fresh concrete in the casing so that all the fluid trapped behind the casing is displaced upward without contaminating the shaft concrete.
+As the casing is being withdrawn, maintain a 5 foot minimum head of fresh concrete in the casing so that all the fluid trapped behind the casing is displaced upward without contaminating the shaft concrete.
 As necessary, increase the required minimum concrete head to counteract groundwater head inside the casing.
 Extract casing at a slow, uniform rate with the pull in line with the shaft axis.
 Rotate, tap, push down, or vibrate the casing when necessary to extract it.
 Rotate the casing as little as possible to avoid deforming the reinforcing steel cage.